ValueForge/FundItETC/README.md

 - Added function to receive and revert direct payment to the `FundIt` and `FundItProxy` contracts.
 - Changed the `createCampaign` function to cap campaign duration at 180 days.
 - Changed the `createCampaign` function to use `calldata` instead of `memory` for gas efficiency.
+- Changed the `donateToCampaign` function to allow donated funds to accumulate in the contract.
+- Added `withdrawFunds` function to allow the campaign owner to withdraw funds from the contract.
+- Added `CampaignCreated`, `DonationMade`, `CampaignEnded`, and `Withdrawn` events to track state changes.